 Guidelines To Prevent Bi Center Drill Bit Balling

-Bit Balling is serious problem which may cause pulling out of hole and waste a lot of the rig time especially in high depth wells.
+Bit Balling is a serious problem that may cause pulling out of holes and waste a lot of the rig time, especially in high depth wells.

 - Find out if there were any previous tight spots.
 If so, circulate with as much flow as possible through these intervals.